ISAITB/docs-services/source/templates/index.rst

 building, packaging and running your service is provided in file ``README.md`` at the root of the generated project.

 .. note::
-    **Troubleshooting tips**

-    If executing in Windows Powershell you need to quote the "-D" arguments for them to be correctly picked up:

-    ``mvn archetype:generate "-DarchetypeGroupId=eu.europa.ec.itb" "-DarchetypeArtifactId=template-test-service"``

-    If you see an error stating incompatible APIs it could mean your Maven plugins need an update.
-Re-run the ``mvn`` command passing it also the ``-U`` flag (``mvn -U archetype:generate ...``).
+    **Troubleshooting:** If you see an error stating incompatible APIs it could mean your Maven plugins need an update.
+Re-run the command passing it also the ``-U`` flag (``mvn -U archetype:generate ...``).

 .. _templates__using__building: